bitnami/charts/bitnami/zookeeper/README.md

 You can configure the ZooKeeper log level using the `ZOO_LOG_LEVEL` environment variable or the parameter `logLevel`.
 By default, it is set to `ERROR` because each use of the liveness probe and the readiness probe produces an `INFO` message on connection and a `WARN` message on disconnection, generating a high volume of noise in your logs.

-In order to remove that log noise so levels can be set to ‘INFO’, two changes must be made.
+In order to remove that log noise so levels can be set to 'INFO', two changes must be made.

 First, ensure that you are not getting metrics via the deprecated pattern of polling 'mntr' on the ZooKeeper client port.
 The preferred method of polling for Apache ZooKeeper metrics is the ZooKeeper metrics server.
 This is supported in this chart when setting `metrics.enabled` to `true`.